-From its one-woman beginnings, KDD has grown into a small successful business encompassing many different aspects of design and manufacturing here in the west of Scotland.
+KDD has grown into a company which now encompasses many different aspects of publishing, design and manufacturing here in the west of Scotland.
 In 2015 we developed our own brands of yarn for hand knitting and in 2017 launched our own knitwear line, KDD Originals, designed and made in Scotland.

 Kate’s husband, Tom Barr, is responsible for the beautiful photography you’ll find here, as well as other matters involving graphics, imagery, print and production at KDD.